cdvv1234/Python_Project/README.markdown

 - **AI Tools**:
   - **ChatGPT**: Excels at generating initial code drafts and natural language explanations, ideal for rapid prototyping and learning.
   - **Grok**: Developed by xAI, specializes in structured and practical code suggestions, suitable for technical problem-solving.
-  - **Claude**: Developed by Anthropic, excels at writing clear code and logical analysis, ideal for planning complex tasks.
   - Due to free-tier limitations of each AI tool, this project combines their strengths for flexible and efficient development.

 ## Suggestions & Collaboration